HPS 64th Annual Meeting

 7-11 July 2019

-scientific organization of professionals who specialize in radiation safety.
+organization of professionals who specialize in radiation safety.
+Its mission is

-Its mission is to support its members in the practice of their profession and
+to support its members in the practice of their profession and to promote excellence

-The Society also promotes scientific information exchange through our annual conference and mid-year meetings.
-Please consider submitting an abstract to share your scientific findings and information with other radiation safety professionals at this year’s 64th annual radiation safety conference in Orlando, Florida from 7-11 July 2019.
+The Society also promotes scientific information exchange through our annual conference and midyear meetings.
+Please consider submitting an abstract to share your scientific findings and information with other radiation safety professionals at this year's 64th annual radiation safety conference in Orlando, Florida, 7–11 July 2019.

-Please submit your abstract (including special session abstracts) through the HPS website: http://www.hpschapters.org/2019annual/abstracts/index.php.
+Please submit your abstract (including special-session abstracts) through the HPS website: http://www.hpschapters.org/2019annual/abstracts/index.php.
 In addition, we still have openings for a few more special sessions.
-Thus, if there is a special topic that you want to get in front of the Health Physics community, a Special Session is a great way to introduce it and initiate scientific dialog with your peers.
-For more information please contact Timothy Taulbee, the Annual Task Force Chair via email at email@example.com.
+Thus, if there is a special topic that you want to get in front of the health physics community, a special session is a great way to introduce it and initiate scientific dialog with your peers.
+For more information, please contact Annual Task Force Chair Timothy Taulbee via email at email@example.com.

 This year we are trying a new approach and provide the final deadline upfront, with an explanation as to how it was determined.
 The abstract submittal deadline is 28 February 2019.
-The Program Committee will meet on March 8th to plan the Annual Meeting.
-This planning meeting is when we meet face to face to place the submitted Papers into the appropriate sessions, organize the various sessions into rooms and time slots, and coordinate with the AV people on layout and room size, etc… BEFORE we can do this, the Program Committee must REVIEW all of the Paper abstracts.
-Thus the Committee respectfully requests that you submit your abstracts by 28 February 2019 to give us just one week to review them in preparation for our planning meeting on March 8th.
+The Program Committee will meet on 8 March to plan the annual meeting.
+This planning meeting is when we meet face to face to place the submitted papers into the appropriate sessions, organize the various sessions into rooms and time slots, and coordinate with the AV people on layout and room size, etc. BEFORE we can do this, the Program Committee must REVIEW all of the paper abstracts.
+Thus the Program Committee respectfully requests that you submit your abstracts by 28 February 2019 to give us just one week to review them in preparation for our planning meeting on 8 March.

 Thus the final deadline for submitting abstracts is 28 February 2019.
-Submittal & presentation guidelines can be found below or at http://hps.org/meetings/
+Submittal and presentation guidelines can be found below or at http://hps.org/meetings/.

-The Health Physics Society’s Annual Meeting contains multiple formats for you to present your scientific information.
-The Technical Program kicks off with a Plenary Session of invited guests on Monday July 14th followed by Poster presentations in the exhibit Hall after lunch.
-Technical Sessions start later in the afternoon and continue through Thursday at noon.
+The Health Physics Society's annual meeting contains multiple formats for you to present your scientific information.
+The technical program kicks off with a plenary session of invited guests on Monday, 14 July, followed by poster presentations in the exhibit hall after lunch.
+Technical sessions start later in the afternoon and continue through Thursday at noon.

 Technical sessions are scheduled throughout the week and include many aspects of the practice of radiation safety.
 Although the number of technical sessions vary from year to year, typical sessions are listed below: